seokgukim/dotfiles/README.md

 ```

 ## :rocket: Installation

 Run the following command to download and execute the setup script.
-This will run `setup.sh` in this repo with root privileges to ensure all dependencies are installed correctly.
+This will run `setup.sh` with root privileges; the script installs Nix if missing, installs packages via nix-env, sets Nushell as the default shell, and configures the user environment.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/seokgukim/dotfiles/main/setup.sh | sudo bash